Did UFOs Visit Renaissance Europe? A Look at Mysterious Historical Accounts

 Unexplained Aerial Phenomena in Renaissance Europe: Historical UFO Sightings from 1535 to 1677

 A preserved historical account from Rostock also reports that on October 8, 1677, between ten and eleven o'clock, a great ray of fire was seen in the air over the same city.
-At first, it appeared not far above the ground, and later emitted great smoke and steam.
+At first, it appeared not far above the ground, and later emitted a great deal of smoke and steam.
 The ray then rose straight into the sky, illuminating the heavens as it passed above the clouds.
 Finally, it fell back down in the same shape as it had risen.
 (The original report emphasizes several times that the ray produced an exceptionally bright light.)

 On December 7, 1560, a fiery cloud was seen over England and neighboring countries.
 It burned brightly in the high sky for two hours and occasionally shifted slightly—by the length of an arm—from its original position.
-It glittered so intensely that it remained clearly visible even against the background of a bright midday sky.
+It glittered so intensely that it remained clearly visible even against the bright midday sky.

 In a much earlier report from November 1554, it is described that strange blue spheres appeared at night over the city of Nuremberg, near the village of Blech.
 Later that same night, two armies with blue flags were seen battling fiercely in the sky above the city.
 The battle lasted all night until morning.